 A number of presentation slots were also allocated to students, and the RSC was on-hand to offer poster prizes.
-This marks the eighth year running that Dalton Transactions and CrystEngComm have awarded prizes at this event, and this year also saw the presentation of the inaugural Inorganic Chemistry Frontiers awards.
+This year saw the presentation of the inaugural Inorganic Chemistry Frontiers awards as well as the eighth year running that Dalton Transactions and CrystEngComm have awarded prizes at this event.
 Out of a total of 460 poster presentations, the award winners were:

 The winners were given an RSC heat-sensitive mug as seen in the photo above of Yoshiyuke Takemoto – who we hope doesn’t drink coffee while using that solvent drying system!

 The RSC offers its hearty congratulations to all the winners!